 As depicted in Figure 10-1, a Model 1 DPU PFFF receives upstream frames from the U reference point interface, adds or translates VLAN tags, and forwards them to the appropriate virtual queue.
 The DPU backhaul then performs any required uplink specific adaptation and forwards the frames over the uplink.
-As depicted in Figure 10-2, downstream frames, are placed in the appropriate virtual priority queue by the DPU Backhaul and the PFFF places the frame into the correct physical priority queue at the U reference point interface.
-The PFFF then removes or translates tags prior to their transmission to the user.
+As depicted in Figure 10-2, downstream frames are placed in the appropriate virtual priority queue by the DPU Backhaul and the PFFF places the frame into the correct physical priority queue at the U reference point interface.
+During the forwarding of the downstream frames, the PFFF removes or translates tags.
 Frame forwarding actions of the PFFF are provisioned by the PMA.
 Frame forwarding actions of the DPU backhaul are provisioned by the HON as required.